-CCG has worked in partnership with East Ayrshire Council since 2017 where the each of the organisation’s approach to collaboration has delivered new, affordable homes across the region of East Ayrshire whilst delivering a broad range of tailored, community benefit initiatives.
+CCG has worked in partnership with East Ayrshire Council since 2017 where the approach to collaboration has delivered new, high-quality affordable homes across the region of East Ayrshire whilst delivering a broad range of tailored, community benefit initiatives.

 The CCG/ EAC strategic partnership was principally formed to deliver up to 16 projects (270 affordable homes) as part of East Ayrshire Council’s Strategic Housing and Investment Plan (SHIP) from 2016-2019 and now 2020-2024.